NounHousehold

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For duyan, put the main stress on the uppercase syllable in DU-yan.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-duyan” in a Sentence — 1 Examples
+duyan” in a Sentence — 1 Example

 Gihigda ang bata sa duyan.